-Brand name, prescription drugs in Canada usually cost less than in the United States.
+Brand name, prescription drugs in Canada and many other countries usually cost less than in the United States.
 Therefore, because Canada is so easily reachable, in close proximity to so many Americans, we are tempted to purchase our drugs from Canadian pharmacies.

-However, it pays to be knowledgeable about purchasing drugs from Canada, including legal considerations for Americans who want to cross the border in person or online.
-Here are the things you should know before you buy prescription drugs from a Canadian pharmacy.
+However, it pays to be knowledgeable about purchasing drugs from Canada or other countries, including legal considerations for Americans who want to cross the border in person or online.
+Here are the things you should know before you buy prescription drugs from a foreign pharmacy.

 Why Drugs Are Less Expensive in CanadaMany foreign countries, including Canada, control the pricing of drugs that are sold and distributed in their territories.
 This is sometimes tied into the fact that they have national, universal healthcare and therefore can negotiate the cost of the drugs purchased and sold, keeping the prices very low.
 (In the United States, because we do not have price controls on drugs and are sold at marketplace prices, many believe we therefore subsidize the lower drug pricing enjoyed in most of the rest of the world, making our drugs much more costly.)

 Why Canadian Drugs May Be More Expensive than You Expect